 A key element in the near future will be the prevention and repression of terrorism.
-A common approach in this area should be based on the principle that when preserving national security, the Member States should take full account of the security of the Union as a whole.
-In addition, the European Council will be asked to endorse in December 2004 the new European Strategy on Drugs 2005-2012 that will be added to this programme.
+A common approach in this area should be based on the principle that preserving national security requires that full account is taken of the security of the Union as a whole.
+The European Council will endorse in December 2004 the new European Strategy on Drugs 2005-2012 that will be added to this programme.